Icrodiscfe/Portfolio/Tower Devense/Readme.txt

 In the demo video you can see my Tower Devense project.
 Everything was created from scratch.
+What I have used: Unity 3D, Visual Studio 2017 and Blender.

 :::PLAY PRINCIPLE:::
 -The player can build devensive building and send enemy waves to another player